isc-projects/stork/doc/dev/ci-images.rst

 **Tag: 4**

+    - ``compose.Dockerfile``:

+        Introduced in #1328 ticket to add the missing ``protoc`` dependency.

+        - Added: protoc 24
+        - Update: NodeJS 20 and NPM 10

+    - ``alpine.Dockerfile``:

         Introduced in the #1353 ticket to provide new Alpine 3.18 image, which includes updated Go 1.22.2 package.

-    - ``alpine.Dockerfile``:

         - Base: ``golang:1.22-alpine3.18``
         - Frozen all dependency versions